 You might be frustrated when you keep teaching your dog to do stuff but he will not.
 However, you can introduce one lesson after another and do not yell at him when he gets it all wrong.
 Instead, be encouraging and do not tire, he will eventually learn.

 A domesticated dog will do what you train them to do, unlike in the wild where he does what he wants.
-You should also set a realistic expectation and give him time.
-Consistency is key to training your dog out of the poop eating behavior.
+You should also set realistic expectations and give him time.
+Consistency is key to training your dog out of the poop-eating behavior.

 d) Reinforce Good behavior